playcanvas/developer.playcanvas.com/docs/user-manual/assets/models/units.md

 ![Blender units](/img/user-manual/assets/models/units/blender-units.png)

-In addition, when exporting to FBX format check that "Apply Scaling" is set to "FBX All":
+In addition, when exporting to FBX format, check that "Apply Scaling" is set to "FBX All":

 ![Blender FBX Export](/img/user-manual/assets/models/units/blender-fbx-export.png)